Understanding Eczema and Effective Care

 - 0% side effects or intolerances

-Calendula extract - The gentle anti-inflammatory
+Calendula Extract - The Gentle Anti-inflammatory

 Calendula officinalis has been known as a medicinal plant for centuries.
 Modern CO₂ extraction now makes the valuable triterpenes and flavonoids optimally available.

-Ceramides - Repair at the cellular level
+Ceramides - Repair at the Cellular Level

 People with eczema often have a ceramide deficiency in their skin.
 These lipid molecules are essential for an intact skin barrier.

-Ceramides in eczema care:
+Ceramides in Eczema Care:

-- Restore the natural barrier function
+- Restore natural barrier function

 - Reduce water loss by up to 40%